ZehsTeam/Lethal-Company-StreamOverlays/README.md

 **<ins>This mod works in all game versions from v40 to v73+</ins>**

-**This mod has integration with the [ShipInventoryUpdated](https://thunderstore.io/c/lethal-company/p/LethalCompanyModding/ShipInventoryUpdated) mod.**
+**This mod has integration with the [ShipInventoryUpdated](https://thunderstore.io/c/lethal-company/p/LethalCompanyModding/ShipInventoryUpdated) and [HQoL](https://thunderstore.io/c/lethal-company/p/HQHQTeam/HQoL) mod.**

 ## Features